Minimax Sequential Testing for Poisson Processes: Introduction

 We will follow the approaches adopted in \cite{ErMei2022} while several new features have to be addressed in this paper.
 First, the sample paths of Poisson process are not continuous.
 Second, when working on the optimal stopping problem, we will see that the probabilistic regularity of the optimal stopping boundary, which is an essential step in \cite{ErMei2022}, fails in our case.
 Some new methods are needed here.
 Third, we will see that 1/2 and 1/2 is not the least favorable priori distribution even if the performance functional is symmetric.
 Such a result implies that the minimax sequential testing problem for Poisson process is not symmetric, different from the linear minimax Wiener sequential testing problems in \cite{ErMei2022} for stochastic differential equations.
 Working on those new features, we will present an equivalent characterization of the least favorable distribution and present a sufficient condition for its existence.
 Moreover, we will propose a numerical method for a least favorable distribution from its characterization.

 The rest of the paper is arranged as follows.
 We will present the explicit formulation of our minimax sequential testing problem in Section \ref{sec:for}.
 Then the optimal stopping theory of sequential testing problem is recalled in Section \ref{sec:stp} and some new results are introduced as a preparation of minimax sequential testing problem.
 In Section \ref{sec:mst}, we present our main results for minimax sequential testing problem: deriving an equivalent characterization for the least favorable distribution and concluding a sufficient condition for its existence.
+Then an illustrative example is presented in Section \ref{sec:ill} to explain why a different and easier formulation of the minimax problem is problematic.
 Then a numerical example is presented in Section \ref{sec:exp} to illustrate our main results.
-Finally some concluding remarks are made in Section \ref{sec:con}.
+Finally, some concluding remarks are made in Section \ref{sec:con}.